First of all, what is a cookie?

 Cookies are small files that store your web browsing settings.
-Most sites use this technology that will be automatically downloaded by your browser the first time when you visit a website.
+Almost every site use this technology that will be automatically downloaded by your browser the first time when you visit a website.
 In the following instances when you access the respective site from the same device, the cookie files and the information retained by it will be returned either to the website that created them (also known as First-Party cookies) or to other sites to which they belong, in case of Third-Party Cookies.

 Cookies are very useful, as they visibly improve the user browser experience when they return to a site they have visited several times before, under the sole condition that they use the same platform (browser / device).
 For instance, the cookies will remember how you use a specific page on the site or how to adjust the most relevant informations to your needs.